RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>42</sup> Saying, If thou hadst known, even thou, at least in this thy day, the things [which belong] unto thy peace! but now they are hid from thine eyes.
 <sup>43</sup> For the days shall come upon thee, that thine enemies shall cast a trench about thee, and compass thee round, and keep thee in on every side,
 <sup>44</sup> And shall lay thee even with the ground, and thy children within thee; and they shall not leave in thee one stone upon another; because thou knewest not the time of thy visitation.
-<sup>45</sup> And he went into the temple, and began to cast out them that sold therein , and them that bought;
+<sup>45</sup> And he went into the temple, and began to cast out them that sold therein, and them that bought;
 <sup>46</sup> Saying unto them, It is written, My house is the house of prayer: but ye have made it a den of thieves.
 <sup>47</sup> And he taught daily in the temple.
 But the chief priests and the scribes and the chief of the people sought to destroy him,
 <sup>48</sup> And could not find what they might do: for all the people were very attentive to hear him.